‘Posters from the Steam Age’ on the GWSR – 18th and 19th September 2021

 Jean Bray at Winchcombe station with her lavish book about the life and work of her late husband Laurence Fish (pic Ian Crowder)

 The event was postponed from May 2020 and again from July this year, thanks to continuing Covid restrictions.

 Three new short films by local cinematographer Richard Suckling, celebrating the railway and aviation art of Laurence Fish, will also be screened during the event.

 Laurence Fish was the last of a long line of celebrated artists commissioned to create art to promote compelling destinations served by rail on outdoor posters.
 His images, produced in the 1960s as the age of steam was coming to an end, were displayed throughout the UK and Europe and are now sought-after collectors’ items.
 They are evocative reminders of the days when many families enjoyed travelling by train to their holiday resorts.

-Laurence Fish, who became one of the most versatile artists of the 20th century, started his artistic career designing coachwork for bespoke coupé and saloon cars for the likes of Alvis, Bentley and Delahaye.
+He became one of the most versatile artists of the 20th century, starting his artistic career designing coachwork for bespoke coupé and saloon cars for the likes of Alvis, Bentley and Delahaye.
 During the War, his illustrative skills were sought after, particularly in counter-sabotage work for MI5 – producing sectional drawings showing the internal workings of lethal explosive devices and booby-trapped bombs to enable them to be safely detected and defused.
-Some of these drawings, including an exploding bar of chocolate, will be displayed during the event at Winchcombe station on 10th and 11th July.
+Some of these drawings, including an exploding bar of chocolate, will be displayed during the event at Winchcombe station on 18th and 19th September.